-The TV and DVD player operate on 12-volt DC current.
+The 19" TV and DVD player operate on 12-volt DC current.

-• Turn on the 12-Volt master power (TV) switch, located on the video cabinet near the TV.

-NOTE: When the TV is not in use,

-the TV master power switch

-should be turned off to avoid drain on the 12-Volt house battery.
+Turn on the 12-Volt Master Power (TV) switch, located in the video cabinet near the TV.
+NOTE: When the TV is not in use, the TV Master Power switch should be turned off to avoid drain on the 12-volt house battery.